Maple Mustard Pork Tenderloin requires only 3 ingredients. It's perfect for a weeknight dinner or an elevated Easter meal!

 What substitutions can I make for this Maple Mustard Pork Tenderloin?

-Specifically designed with the current grocery situation in mind, this recipe is super versatile and I encourage you to get creative!
+This recipe is super versatile and I encourage you to get creative!

-- No pork?
+- Don't eat pork?
 Use chicken!
 For boneless, skinless chicken breasts, bake at 400 F for about 25 minutes or until internal temp reaches 165 F. If you have boneless, skinless chicken thighs, roast at 425 F for about 20 minutes or until they reach 165 F. Salmon would also be tasty with a maple dijon marinade.

 Is this recipe meal prep-friendly?